samrith-s/relative_date/README.md

     - Option to show texts like, 'just now', 'about a minute', etc.

 ## Release History
+- 1.0.7 - Rectified test case 3 failing when randomiser subtracts day by 1.
+Changed the randomisation formula to generate number between 6 and 2
-- 1.0.6 - Completed comprehensive readme
+- 1.0.6 - Completed comprehensive readme.
-- 1.0.5 - Added returned object structure in readme
+- 1.0.5 - Added returned object structure in readme.
-- 1.0.4 - Added feature roadmap
+- 1.0.4 - Added feature roadmap.
-- 1.0.3 - Changed license of NPM package to MIT
+- 1.0.3 - Changed license of NPM package to MIT.
-- 1.0.2 - Completed readme
+- 1.0.2 - Completed readme.
-- 1.0.1 - Added `.editorconfig`
+- 1.0.1 - Added `.editorconfig`.
-- 1.0.0 - Initial release
+- 1.0.0 - Initial release.